Shamir-Lab/EMP/README.md

 ## Run EMP

 EMP consists of 6 main steps.
-For a specific set of input parameters, these steps should be carried sequencially.
+For a specific set of input parameters, these steps should be carried sequentially.
+Each parameter can be specified as command line parameter (For example `python script.py --param1 value1 --param2 value2`). values of parameters which are not specified in the command line are taken from `config/conf.json`.

 1. `generate_permuted_datasets.py`: Generate permuted datasets.
 parameters: